ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 statistics inside a sub folder of `/var/run/postgresql/`.
 This sub folder is created by the debian specific tool `pg_ctlcluster` on instance startup.

-PAF only use tools provided by the PostgreSQL projects, not other specifics to some other packages or operating system.
+PAF only use tools provided by the PostgreSQL projects, no other ones specifics to some other packages or operating system.
 That means that this required sub folder set up in `stats_temp_directory` is never created and leads to error on instance startup by Pacemaker.